NCAS-CMS/cfdm/docs/source/tutorial.rst

 Each construct has a `!name` method that, by default, returns the least ambiguous name (which varies according to the construct type);
-and an `!all_names` method that returns a list of names, any of which would select the construct.
+and an `!names` method that returns a list of names, any of which would select the construct.

 Selection by construct type is equivalent to using the particular